Melissa W. Hunter

 MY WHY: My father has always been my hero.
 Growing up, he was there for me no matter what, and he showed me what unconditional love and support means.
 To see Alzheimer's rob him of his memories, and rob us of the man we know and love, has been heartbreaking.
 This cause is very near and dear to my heart, and I hope you will consider donating to help bring about the end to this devastating disease.

 MY WHY: As the granddaughter of Holocaust survivors, teaching the lessons of the Holocaust has become my life's work.
-With the recent rise in anti-Semitism, fueled by "public officials, famous artists, and social media stars (NPR, March 2023)," there has never been a better time to bring awareness to the atrocities of the past so they are not repeated in the future.
-Education, especially of younger generations, and speaking out against injustice is crucial.
+With the recent rise in anti-Semitism, fueled by the events of October 7, 2023, the fight to educate and bring awareness to acts of hate has never been more important.
+Education, especially of younger generations, and speaking out against injustice is crucial, now more than ever.

 My father is a man of immeasurable strength, intelligence, compassion, and love, and he lived an incredible life.
 That's why it's so hard to watch as his Alzheimer's progresses.
 As his memories fade, I have begun to chronicle his life story for my own sake, for my children, and the rest of our family.
 Not only am I recording his legacy, but I'm putting on paper the wonderful memories I have of a man who was always larger than life in my eyes.